 - Snorkel and Scuba: La Jolla Cove and Caves Tour, daily 8 a.m. two-tank group diving, classes and more

-La Jolla Swim and Sport is another option.
-They offer chair, wetsuit, boogie boards, umbrella, surfboards, and other beach rentals in addition to guided La Jolla Cove swim tours.
+La Jolla Swim and Sport offers chair, wetsuit, boogie boards, umbrella, surfboards, and other beach rentals in addition to guided La Jolla Cove swim tours.

-Other Things to Do at La Jolla Cove
+Other Things to Do Near La Jolla Cove

 A number of nearby attractions that certainly deserve exploration, including parks, sea caves, shops, and more are located just steps away from La Jolla Cove.

-The La Jolla Village isn’t big so anything on a list of things to do in La Jolla located here can be paired with a visit to La Jolla Cove.
-However, what I’ve listed below tends to be what people do when the beach or seals feature on an itinerary.
+The La Jolla Village area (our downtown) isn’t big so anything on a list of things to do in La Jolla located here can be paired with a visit to La Jolla Cove.
+However, what I’ve listed below tends to be what people do when their itinerary includes the beach or seals.

 Ellen Browning Scripps Park

 An enormous grassy area called Ellen Browning Scripps Park offers outdoor fun adjacent to La Jolla Cove.
-Theodore Geisel (aka Dr. Seuss) who lived in La Jolla, could see the windblown trees here from his office and they’re said to have inspired the truffula trees in his book, The Lorax.
+Theodore Geisel (aka Dr. Seuss) lived in La Jolla and could see these windblown trees from his office.
+These trees are said to have inspired the truffula trees in his book, The Lorax.

 Pack a picnic, fly a kite, or do a yoga session while you’re here.
 Do bring a waterproof blanket as the grass can be wet in the morning and it takes a while to dry out.